ardkastrati/kdsalbox/fastsaliency_toolbox/backend/multitask/README.md

 It aims to provide tools to investigate how we can make saliency models generalize to new tasks and new image domains.
 In essence we are trying to find a model takes a few image-saliency pairs as input and then outputs a model that best fits the task "described" by those pairs.

-The framework currently supports meta-learning via Hypernetworks but should be easy to extend to new approaches.
+The framework currently supports a combined model of all 10 models using hypernetworks and can generalize to a new 11th task using a fraction of the images that are usually required.

 # Framework
 The frameworks core is a fully configurable experiment pipeline that currently supports the following stages: